The complex heavy-quark potential with the Gribov-Zwanziger action: Heavy quark-antiquark potential

 \subsection{Decay Width}

 In the previous subsection, we obtained the imaginary part of the HQ potential by calculating the imaginary part of gluon self-energy.
-The imaginary part arises due to the interaction of the particle of momenta order $\sim T$ with space-like gluons, namely, Landau damping.
+The imaginary part arises due to the interaction occurs between the heavy quarks and particles of momenta $\sim T$, with the exchange of soft space-like gluons, namely, Landau damping.
 The physics of the finite width emerges from this Landau damping.
 The imaginary part of the HQ potential plays a crucial role in the dissociation of the HQ-bound state.
 The formula which gives a good approximation of the decay width ($\Gamma$) of $Q \bar Q $ states is written as~\cite{Thakur:2016cki},